KDE/kmime/README.md

 structure.
 For example, when sending a mail, the address spec of a mailbox needs to be passed to the SMTP server, which means that the recipient headers need to be parsed in order to access that information.
-Another example is the message list in an mail application, where the broken-down structure of a mail is needed to display information like subject, sender and date in the list.
+Another example is the message list in an mail application, where the broken-down structure of an email is needed to display information like subject, sender and date in the list.
 On the other hand, assembling a message is for example done in the composer of a mail application, where the mail information is available in a broken-down form in the composer window, and is then assembled into a final MIME message that is then sent with SMTP.